stepansnigirev/py-ws7/README.md

 After that wavelength values of channel 0 and 3 will be putted in elements with ids `mydiv` and `myotherdiv`.
 Wavelengths are also available from javascript as `wlm.wavelengths`.

 You can also ask the library to call a custom function every time it gets new data.
-For example the following code will write "Resonant" in a div with `id="status"` if wavelength of the 4th channel is close to 707.2017 or "Detuned" otherwise.
+For example, the following code will write "Resonant" in a div with `id="status"` if wavelength of the 4th channel is close to 707.2017 or "Detuned" otherwise.

 ```javascript
 wlm.onupdate(function(data){